 I will be offering made to order rings in 9ct or 18ct recycled gold with ethically mined stones.

 As with all my other work these pieces will be very simple pared back designs.
-I tend to make single stone rings which can be combined with others to create different looks, rather than more fashionable clusters of stones which might more easily date.
+I tend to make single stone rings which can be combined with others to create different looks, rather than more fashionable clusters of stones.

 The stones I will be focussing on are sapphires and spinels from Nineteen 48, who work primarily in Sri Lanka and Tanzania.
 I can also source stones from Australia.